zawette/linux-notes/vim.md

 + CTRL+d move down by half a page
 + CTRL+b move up by a page
 + CTRL+f move down by a page
++ mc marks a line in a file (capital char to mark globaly) , 'c to go to that mark
 ## searching
 + / search for word, cycle through results with n and N
 + \* search for occurences of the word where cursor is pointing with *